emanic/wms-docs/README.md

 Review the requirements for [OpenTok](https://tokbox.com/developer/requirements/).

 The widget supports the following browsers:
-* Chrome, latest release
+* Chrome 47 or later
-* Firefox, latest release
+* Firefox 43 or later
 * Internet Explorer 11 (See [Known Issues](#known-issues))